wlandau/targets-shiny/README.md

 ### Persistent background processes

-The pipeline needs to run in a background process that persists after the user logs out or the app itself exits.
-Before you launch a new process, first check if there is already an existing process running. [`tar_pid()`](https://docs.ropensci.org/targets/reference/tar_pid.html) retrieves the ID of the most recent process to run the pipeline, and [`ps::pid()`](https://ps.r-lib.org/reference/ps_pids.html) lists the IDs of all processes currently running.
+This particular app runs pipelines as background processes that persist after the user logs out.
+Before you launch a new pipeline, first check if there is already an existing one running. [`tar_pid()`](https://docs.ropensci.org/targets/reference/tar_pid.html) retrieves the ID of the most recent process to run the pipeline, and [`ps::pid()`](https://ps.r-lib.org/reference/ps_pids.html) lists the IDs of all processes currently running.
 If no process is already running, start the [`targets`](https://docs.ropensci.org/targets/) pipeline in a persistent background process:

 ```r
 processx_handle <- tar_make(